 - Complete the FAFSA online at www.fafsa.ed.gov.
 Online submission is the quickest and most efficient method for submission OR - Students requesting a paper application should contact the Federal Student Aid Information Center toll free at (800) 433-3243.
-Completing the paper application and receiving results may take up to 2 to 3 months to process and receive the results.
+Completing the paper application and receiving results may take up to two to three months and will significantly increase the time required to provide an estimate of financial aid benefits.
 TCL's school code is 009910.